 Computing sciences students at Elon have excellent access to both faculty and equipment including a wide array of computer hardware and software.
 The latest versions of more than 50 software development tools are updated twice annually.
 Every computer is replaced every three years.
 Opportunities for various work and independent learning experiences that complement classroom learning are available.
-Other opportunities for involvement include the student chapter of the Association for Computing Machinery (ACM), participation in regional and local programming contests, and independent study and research.
+Other opportunities for involvement include participation in regional and local programming contests, and independent study and research.
 Graduates pursue employment in many areas of industry, business, education and government, as well as continuing study at the graduate levels.